davidstrauss/desktop-configuration/gpg.md

                           # and the Admin PIN (default is 12345678).
                           # I use pwgen for the admin PIN.

+1. Configure the key to use RSA with 3072 bits:

+       gpg2 --card-edit
+       gpg/card> admin
+       gpg/card> key-attr

 1. Add the new keys as subkeys on the card:

        gpg2 --edit-key $CERTKEY